Frequently Asked Questions About the Smithsonian.com Photo Contest

 What size should my digital image be for uploading with the online entry form?

 Without this requirement, Smithsonian editors cannot consider your photograph as a possible finalist or winner in our contest.
+Mobile photographs are exempt from this size requirement, but must be submitted at their highest resolution.

 Will you change the category if you think I put my photograph into the wrong one?